ChrisChan8551/SoundPuff/README.md

           "url": "audio url",
           "createdAt": "2021-11-19 20:39:36",
           "updatedAt": "2021-11-19 20:39:36",
-          "previewImage": "image url"
+          "imageUrl": "image url"
         }
       ]
     }
     ```

-### Get all Songs of an Artist from an id
+### Get all Songs of an Artist(User) from an id

-Returns all the songs created by the specified artist.
+Returns all the songs created by the specified artist(user).

 * Require Authentication: false
 * Request
   * Method: GET
-  * URL: api/artists/:artistId/songs
+  * URL: /api/artists/:artistId/songs
   * Body: none

 * Successful Response